JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/psi_helper_and_utilities.md

 ## Update Grammar and Regenerate the Parser

 Now the utility class is added to the grammar file via the `psiImplUtilClass` global attribute.
-Add `methods` attribute for a particular rule to specify which one should be used for PSI classes.
+Add the `methods` attribute for a particular rule to specify which one should be used for PSI classes.

 Compare the `property` rule below to the [previous definition](grammar_and_parser.md#define-the-grammar).